koopthekoopa/wii-ipl/CONTRIBUTING.md

    - Repository: `Wii_IPL_Ghidra`
    - Role: for contributing to the project, you would need to select `Write`.
 - Click Request then wait for your request to be accepted.

+### Opening the repository

+ - Goto File > New Project
+ - Select "Shared Project"
+ - You would need to input the following:
+   - Server Name: `ghidra.decomp.dev`
+   - Port Number: `13100`
+ - The list of existing servers should show `Wii_IPL_Ghidra`.
+Select that one.
+ - Input where you want the shared project to be saved.
+ - You are now ready to open a program! (for now, its just `ipl_v4_3_usa.dol`)
+   - If you have write access and want to make changes to the program, right click on the program that you want to open, and click "Check out".
+     - Do not check the "Request exclusive checkout" option!
+   - If you would want to upload of your changes, right click on the program that is currently opened, and click "Check In".

 # Code Guidelines